firebase-me/firetext/functions/README.md

 ***vAlpha 0.1***
 PLEASE TEST AND GIVE FEEDBACK

-**FIRETEXT** is a Firestore based Index table for text based queries and is an experimental concept The this is the server side module which creates an index table using an array of strings and smar text compression This is the Cloud Function module that triggers with onUpdate() Simply import or require the module as prefered.
+**FIRETEXT** is a Firestore based index table for text based queries and is an experimental concept This is the Cloud Function module that triggers with `onUpdate()`

+Client version, please look at https://www.npmjs.com/package/@firebase-me/firetext

+Simply import or require the module as prefered.
 ```javascript
 import FireText from 'firetext-functions';